11. “Being Here Fully”: Autoethnographic Approaches to Mindfulness-Based Stress Reduction as an Embodied Group Interaction of an Authentic Self

 Description

-Alongside modern yoga, mindfulness meditation is considered to be a driving force for “revolutionizing” body-mind practices in Western societies.
-A major influence here is the popular MBSR programme, developed in the late 1970s by the MIT-educated scientist Jon Kabat-Zinn.
-MBSR practitioners position themselves predominantly within scientific and therapeutic discourses.
-In more opaque ways, modern mindfulness also refers to principles of Buddhist spirituality, while at the same time universalizing the method of mindfulness meditation.
-This paper investigates what it means to be present in modern mindfulness, and especially in the setting of Mindfulness Based-Stress Reduction (MBSR).
+Alongside modern yoga, mindfulness meditation is considered to be a driving force for “revolutionizing” body–mind practices in Western societies.
+The Mindfulness-Based Stress Reduction (MBSR) program, developed in the late 1970s by the MIT-educated scientist Jon Kabat-Zinn, is of great importance here.
+MBSR positions itself predominantly within scientific and therapeutic discourses, while at the same time universalizing the method of mindfulness meditation.
+This chapter investigates what it means to be present in modern mindfulness and MBSR.
 Focus is laid upon the group setting and interaction in which mindfulness as an embodied practice of being present is enacted and cultivated.
-The paper is based on (auto-)ethnographic accounts, produced by the author as a practitioner and trained teacher of MBSR/mindfulness and sociologist of religion in one person.
+It is shown how discourses of authenticity are linked to embodied performances of “being here fully.”
+The chapter is based on (auto-)ethnographic accounts, produced by the author as a practitioner and trained teacher of MBSR/mindfulness and sociologist in one person.